How to use the Apple SharePlay feature on iOS and macOS

-- If you want to SharePlay media, go to Apple Music or TV app, and a banner will pop up asking you to choose content to SharePlay.
+- If you want to SharePlay media, go to Apple Music or TV apps, and a banner will pop up asking you to choose content to SharePlay.

-- Hit play on an episode or playlist, and you’ll be prompted whether you want to play the media privately or share it with everyone in the FaceTime call.
+- Hit Play on an episode or playlist, and you’ll be asked whether you want to play the media privately or share it with everyone in the FaceTime call.

-- Choose SharePlay, and, as long as all prerequisites are met, other participants should be able to listen/watch with you.
+- Choose SharePlay, and, as long as you meet all prerequisites, other participants should be able to listen/watch with you.

 - Apple Music and TV support queue controls, so others can add/remove items and pause/play.

-- You can view how many people are listening with you when the player is minimized, at the bottom of the screen.
+- You can view how many people are listening with you when you minimize the player, at the bottom of the screen.

 - Once you’re done with SharePlaying, click on the far right button in the call screen we mentioned earlier, and click End SharePlay.